 The Synergy solution provided by Synectics allows staff to monitor and manage live footage and review recorded footage from multi-storey car parks, public areas, the shopping centre and the civic centre.

-With such a large geographical area to protect, and a diverse range of stakeholders to serve, the council decided to review its surveillance system to see how an upgrade might help maximise existing assets and generate efficiencies, while also enhancing incident detection and reaction capabilities.
+With such a large geographical area to protect and a diverse range of stakeholders to serve, the council decided to review its surveillance system to determine how an upgrade might help maximise existing assets, generate efficiencies, and enhance incident detection and response capabilities.
 One immediate opportunity was to consolidate existing surveillance systems into a single solution.

-Bringing together a variety of public protection systems in one location has made Woking Borough Council more cost and time efficient.
-As well as surveillance systems, local alarms (such as fire, lift and flood) and radios will also be integrated through Synergy.
+Bringing together a variety of public protection systems in one location has made Woking Borough Council more cost – and time-efficient.
+In addition to surveillance systems, local alarms (such as fire, lift, and flood) and radios will also be integrated through Synergy.
 This smarter way of working means a relatively small team can efficiently monitor Woking town centre 24/7.

 Working better together